tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 Having some sort of "water cooler" chat system is important.
 Over the years, I have seen IRC, Campfire, HipChat, Slack and Quip Chat in this role.
 As long as everyone has a "safe-ish" space to talk about coffee, dogs, weather, space, or what ever crosses their mind then this need is met.
 I have seen gaming groups, music chatter, coffee talk and technology randomness.

 What's important is a space for folks to talk with each other about work, work related, and not work related things.
-Cross team water coolers can also provide a method to cross pollinate culture.

 **Meetups**